uwescience/myria-website/docs/index.markdown

 ## Myria Use Cases

-In addition to the [Python tutorial doc](myria-python/index.html) referenced above, we are developing example real-world use cases here:
+In addition to the [Python API](myria-python/index.html) referenced above, we are developing example real-world use cases here:

 * [N-body](usecase-astronomy.html)